Payment facilitator vs aggregator: a short guide

 1. Cost of the commission.

-2. List of payment methods: cards, terminals, virtual currencies.
+2. List of supported payment methods: cards, terminals, virtual currencies.

 3. Level of technical support service.

-4. Types of business it is designed for (some aggregators serve small businesses well but can malfunction with the large ones, and vice versa).
+4. Supported types of business (some aggregators serve small businesses well but can malfunction with the large ones, and vice versa).

-5. Customer support to quickly resolve issues (this option is essential for small businesses — customers appreciate the level of service and the ability to contact the support at the first need).
+5. Proper customer support to resolve issues quickly.
+This option is essential for small businesses, as customers appreciate the level of service and the ability to contact support at the first need.

-We at Corefy are ready to help you make your payment processing as smooth as possible with the use of our feature-rich payment orchestration platform.
-It suits businesses of all types and allows them to start accepting payments and making payouts hassle-freely across the globe with ultimate efficiency and safety.
-Feel free to reach out to us and find out more about what suits your business model best.
+We at Corefy are ready to help you make your payment processing as smooth as possible with our feature-rich payment orchestration platform.
+It suits businesses of all types and allows them to start accepting payments and making payouts hassle-free across the globe with ultimate efficiency and safety.

 rocket